tgoldenphoenix/trello-clone-web/README.md

 👉 Users can change account information: displayed user name, password

-👉 Users can upload image as avatar
+👉 Users can upload image file as avatar

 👉 Users can create new column and add cards to those column